-Unlike today, the markup on IBM PCs in the 1980s was tremendous, problems were rare, and in the event of an issue, most of the chips on the motherboard were replaceable, so defective machines could be repaired inexpensively, often by swapping out an individual chip that cost $10 or less.
+Unlike today, the markup on IBM PCs in the 1980s was tremendous and problems were rare.
+In the event of an issue, most of the chips on the motherboard were replaceable.
+That meant defective machines could be repaired inexpensively, often by swapping out an individual chip that cost $10 or less.
 So the discount house was taking a risk by offering a warranty, but it was a slight one.
 The purchaser was taking a risk on the quality of support, but the machines were simple and reliable enough that there was a chance they’d never have to use the support.

 IBM frowned on the practice–it had a reputation to uphold–but unless someone was doing something illegal, they couldn’t really stop it.
 In the Dec 2, 1985 issue of Infoworld, in an article titled “Outlets Unruffled by IBM Retail Cap,” one of the gray market dealers said he thought IBM talked tough but didn’t really mind the gray market sales all that much.
 And that makes sense.
 IBM needed to protect its dealers, but when consumers bought gray-market IBM PCs, they weren’t buying Apples or Commodores and they weren’t buying a PC clone, either.
 It would make sense for IBM to prefer that a consumer buy a gray-market PC rather than a machine from somebody else.